-On behalf of the Alice Martineau Appeal Committee, we are delighted to announce that this year’s Carols by Candlelight service and Christmas party will be taking place on Thursday 14 December at St. Luke’s Church in Chelsea.
+On behalf of the Alice Martineau Appeal Committee, we are delighted to announce that tickets for this year’s Carols by Candlelight service and Christmas party are now on sale!

 It is with great regret that, due to the risk of cross-infection, we cannot invite people with cystic fibrosis to attend this event.

 The Alice Martineau Appeal